 Amanda spins and weaves the llamas’ coats into attractive rugs and bags and she looks forward to working on Loupin’s and Kilpeck’s coats when they are sheared next year.
 Meanwhile, Robert offers a hands-on experience, a chance to groom a llama and take it for a trek around the village.

-The show classes will take place on the Saturday, followed on Sunday by the fun classes such as an obstacle race, prettiest llama, best turned-out llama, etc.
+The show classes will take place on the Saturday, followed on Sunday by the fun classes such as an obstacle race, prettiest llama, best turned-out llama, etc. and this year provided at least 30 llamas participate, for the first time there will be cash prizes for the Show Champion Best Female and Best Gelded Male.

 Even if you are not able to bring llamas, do come along to join in the fun and support the society.